 A good credit score can help boost your chances of being approved for the best credit cards, loans and mortgages, and at the best interest rates.
 But, how can you build your credit score in the UK?
 Well, first we need to know the answer to the question, “what is a credit score?”

-The Experian credit score website gives us insight into this question.
+The Equifax credit score website gives us insight into this question.
 Essentially it’s a metric score based upon your personal habits.
 It shows lenders and financial companies whether you are suitable for a product that you may wish to apply for.
 These products range from mortgages to credit card applications and loans.
 I’m going to really look into some of my top tips to improve your credit score in the UK.

 Building your credit score is not something that happens overnight, it’s more a result of good financial housekeeping.
 That being said, there are a few things that can you can do now to influence your credit rating.
 Working through the steps will begin to change a lenders’ view of your personal finance quality and start you on the road to building a good UK credit score.